librariesio/spdx/README.md

-# [Spdx](http://libraries.io/rubygems/spdx) - A SPDX license normalizer
+# [Spdx](http://libraries.io/rubygems/spdx) - A SPDX license parser

-This gem allows you to find the closest match using [FuzzyMatch](https://github.com/seamusabshere/fuzzy_match) in the [spdx-licenses](https://github.com/domcleal/spdx-licenses) list for similar (not necessarily exact) license names.
+This gem allows you validate and parse spdx expressions.
+It also contains (relatively) up to date license and license exception lists from https://github.com/spdx/license-list-data/tree/master/json
 ## Installation

 Add this line to your application's Gemfile: